yatinkumbhare/puppet-rjil/README.md

 The Vagrantfile accepts a few additional environment variables that can be used to further customize the environment.

 ````
-# used to set a local system squid proxy (recomended!!!)
+# used to set a local system squid proxy (recommended!!!)
 export http\_proxy=http://10.22.3.1:3128
 export https\_proxy=http://10.22.3.1:3128
 # used to customize the environement to use